cpplibv/libv/LIBV-TODO.md

 	libv.ui: move x3 parse rules to globals with internal linkage to improve performance BUT ! static initialization order fiasco libv.parse: move x3 parse rules to globals with internal linkage to improve performance BUT ! static initialization order fiasco ext.x3: make sure that no header dependency exposed by libv parsers

-libv.math: remove vec dependency to glm, concepts should be able to handle it, if it must, or create bridge

 libv.ctrl: clean up visibility (especially for Sequence and StateSequence and related types) cleanup distant member accesses (from control) libv.ctrl: introspection API should not see stated types | info type proxies | maybe even pimpl